TheBoegl/gradle-launch4j/README.md

 Introduction
 ============

-The gradle-launch4j plugin uses [http://launch4j.sourceforge.net/](launch4j) to create windows .exe files for java applications.
-Launch4j must be installed as well to use this plugin.
+The gradle-launch4j plugin uses [launch4j](http://launch4j.sourceforge.net/) to create windows .exe files for java applications.
+Launch4j must be installed and on the *PATH* as well to use this plugin.

 Tasks
 -----